function61/passitron/README.md

 function of storing secrets.

 If you use Keepass on your PC and your PC gets compromised by a virus or a hacker, it's game over.

-If you use a separate device for storing secrets, your PC compromise does not expose your secrets.
+But if you use a separate device for storing secrets, your PC compromise does not expose your secrets.
 This software only exposes your secret when you physically press a button on the device - and only exposes one secret per push acknowledge.